Death of Whitney Houston: Media coverage and internet activity

 Few minutes after the Associated Press sent out a breaking news alert on Twitter (X) with the news confirmed by Houston's publicist at 4:57 p.m.
 PT; ABC, CBS, NBC, CNN, MSNBC, Fox News, BBC News, and Sky News all interrupted their programming to cover Houston's death, featuring interviews with those who knew her.
 Saturday Night Live displayed a photo of a smiling Houston from her 1996 appearance.
 MTV and VH1 aired many of her classic videos with news segments and celebrity reactions.

-The first hour after the news of her death saw 2,481,652 Twitter posts (18% of all tweets) and all of the trending topics mentioned Houston, making it the most-tweeted breaking-news event in the history of Twitter at the time.
-Within 24 hours it had reached 35 million tweets.
+The first hour after the news of her death saw 2,481,652 X (Twitter) posts (18% of all tweets) and all of the trending topics mentioned Houston.
+Within 24 hours it had reached 35 million tweets, making it the most-tweeted breaking-news event in the history of X (Twitter).
 Her death also brought 1,532,302 hits per hour to her Wikipedia article, the highest peak traffic on any article since at least January 2010.

 The anticipation for the show's tributes to Houston greatly helped increased the ratings for the 54th Grammy Awards on February 12, 2012, which became the second highest in its history with 39.9 million viewers (trailing only behind the 1984 Grammys with 51.67 million viewers).
 The rating was 50% higher than in 2011.
 This remains the highest-rated Grammy telecast on 21st-century U.S. television.

-Houston's memorial service at her home church, New Hope Baptist Church, in Newark, New Jersey, on February 18, 2012 was televised globally.
 Houston topped the list of Google searches in 2012, both globally and in the United States, according to Google's Annual Zeitgeist most-popular searches list.
 Coverage of her death was ranked as the most memorable entertainment event in television history by a study from Sony Electronics and Nielsen Media Research.